Science

 IO102-IO103

 Our lead investigational candidate IO102-IO103 combines our two wholly owned T-win® vaccines, IO102 and IO103, that are designed to activate and expand T cells specific for indoleamine 2,3-dioxygenase (IDO) and programmed death-ligand 1 (PD-L1), respectively.
-IDO and PD-L1 are overexpressed by many types of solid tumors and immune-suppressive cells (Tregs and TAMs) in the TME.
-By combining IO102 and IO103, our lead product candidate is intended to have a synergistic effect on cells in the TME that express IDO and/or PD-L1, leading to enhanced cell killing.
+IDO1 and PD-L1 are overexpressed by many types of solid tumors and immune-suppressive cells (Tregs and TAMs) in the TME.
+By combining IO102 and IO103, our lead product candidate is intended to have a synergistic effect on cells in the TME that express IDO1 and/or PD-L1, leading to enhanced cell killing.

 IO112